Xilinx/Vitis_Model_Composer/QuickGuides/Running_on_Hardware/README.md

 # Guide on how to move generated image files into hardware board
-This guide depends on the version of your Vitis Model Compsoer.
+This guide depends on the version of your Vitis Model Composer.
 If you are not sure what version of Vitis Model Composer you are using, simply type **_xmcBuildInfo_** in the MATLAB command window.
 This will return the version of Vitis Model Composer you are using.

 ## 2022.1 onwards